J. S. Verma: The Second Judges Case

 The Second Judges Case (Advocates-On-Record Association & Ors. v.
 Union of India 3) was the foundation for the collegium system for the appointment of the judiciary in India.
 The court held that the executive and the judiciary are to reach their decision together, given that both have a vital role in the joint venture.
-It is only if there is irresolvable disagreement between them which cannot be resolved by joint effort that the Chief Justice of India would have primacy.
+It is only if there is an irresolvable disagreement between them which cannot be resolved by joint effort that the Chief Justice of India would have primacy.
 It was only in this situation that the question of primacy should arise.

 This was on the basis that the opinion of the Chief Justice of India is formed collectively after taking into account the views of his senior colleagues who are required to be consulted by him.

 In the First Judges Case (S. P Gupta et al. v Union of India et al.), the majority took the view that the opinion of the judiciary does not have primacy in the matter of appointments of judges of the Supreme Court and High Courts.
 The primacy is with the central government, which is to take the decision after consulting all the constitutional functionaries.
 The central government is not bound to act in accordance with the opinion of all the constitutional functionaries consulted even if their opinion is the same.

 In the Second Judges case, the court felt that the approach in the First Judges case threatened the principles of independence of the judiciary and the separation of powers with danger of the politicisation of judicial appointments.
 The court also felt that this approach potentially minimised the role of the judiciary in appointments when the judiciary would have best knowledge of the legal calibre and acumen of potential appointees in comparison to the executive.